-If Your Medical Information Becomes A Moneymaker, Could You Could Get A Cut?
+If Your Medical Information Becomes A Moneymaker, Could You Get A Cut?

 DePalma and Etwaru say they're taking a key step in that direction: building a technical framework to make these transactions possible.

 Changing data ownership laws, state by state, seems like a distant prospect.
-But that may not be necessary to start changing the relationship between the companies making use of medical records, and the people documented in those records.
+But that may not be necessary to start changing the relationship between the companies making use of medical records and the people documented in those records.

 You can reach Richard Harris at rharris@npr.org.